sergueyarellano/tddpractice/docs/b.part3.md

 }
 ```

-And add a test case for input arrays
+And add a test case for input arrays:

 ```js
 function complyWith (input, restrictions) {